Phonemic Awareness vs Phonological Awareness

 - Identifying the first sound in a word

 - Remembering the sequence of sounds in a word

-Definitions of Key Phonological Awareness Terminology
+Summary of Phonological Awareness Terminology

-The ability to hear and manipulate the sound structure of language.
-This is an encompassing term that involves working with the sounds of language at the word, syllable, and phoneme level.
+This is a broad term that covers processing sounds of language at the word, syllable, and phoneme level.

 The onset is the part of the word before the vowel; not all words have onsets.
 The rime is the part of the word including the vowel and what follows it.

 More definitions and explanations of the language of learning issues here.

 See how it works